Non-Markovianity of $2K-B$ and a degeneration: Introduction

-Towards this, a Markovian structure of $K$ and $B$ is given in \cite{OP}.
-More specifically, it is known (since \cite{Pitman1983,Gro}, quoted as \Cref{Pitman_seq} below) that $K$ is increasing and piece-wise linear, with infinitely many linear segments which accumulate only at zero and at infinity; and conditionally $K$, the process $K-B$ is a concatenation of independent Brownian excursions between \emph{vertices}, where $t$ is a vertex if $K(t)=B(t)$.
-It is then shown in \cite{OP} that $(K', K, K-B, H)$ is a time-homogeneous Markov process in $\R^4$, where $K'$ is the right-hand derivative of $K$, and $H(t)= D(t) - t$, $D(t)$ is the smallest vertex $\ge t$ (see \Cref{OP_THM_markov} below).
+A Markovian structure of $K$ and $B$ is given in \cite{OP}.
+More specifically, it is known (since \cite{Gro,Pitman1983}, quoted as \Cref{Pitman_seq} below) that $K$ is increasing and piecewise linear, with infinitely many linear segments that accumulate only at zero and at infinity; and knowing $K$, the process $K-B$ is a concatenation of independent Brownian excursions between \emph{vertices}, where $t$ is a vertex if $K(t)=B(t)$.
+It is then shown in \cite{OP} that $\Psi = (K', K, K-B, H)$ is a time-homogeneous Markov process in $\R^4$, where $K'$ is the right-hand derivative of $K$, and $H(t)= D(t) - t$, with $D(t)$ denoting the next vertex time after $t$ (see \Cref{OP_THM_markov} below).

-In light of these results, it seems plausible that $2K-B$, as a projection of the Markov process $(K', K, K-B, H)$, is Markovian itself (thereby proving \Cref{coj:main}).
-However, despite the many evidences, we show that this is not possible. \begin{theorem} The process $2K-B$ is not Markovian, and (equivalently) not equal in distribution with the $\operatorname{BES}(5)$ process. \end{theorem} A short proof via contradiction is given in \Cref{sec:short}.
+As pointed out at the beginning of \cite[Section 4]{OP}, based on the above Markovian analysis, the hope was to use the theory of Markov functions to prove that $2K-B$ is Markovian by checking the intertwining condition (see \cite{RogersPitman}), thereby proving Conjecture~\ref{coj:main}.
+However, we show that this is not possible. \begin{theorem} The process $2K-B$ is not Markovian, and therefore not equal in distribution to the $\operatorname{BES}(5)$ process. \end{theorem} A short proof by contradiction is given in \Cref{sec:short}.

-As this disproves \Cref{coj:main}, we further investigate process $2K-B$ to better understand it, from several perspectives.
-In \Cref{sec:limit}, we consider a degeneration of $2K-B$, which can be understood as `conditioning on flat $K'$'.
-More precisely, a way to define it is through the following procedure.
-Fix $h>0$, and consider